List of churches in Bjørgvin

-Historically, the diocese has had many deaneries, but the number of deaneries has been reduced in recent years.
-The Laksevåg deanery (created in 1990) in Bergen was dissolved in 2013 and its churches were divided between the Bergen domprosti and the Fana prosti.
+The number and size of the deaneries and parishes has changed over time.
+The Laksevåg prosti (created in 1990) in Bergen was dissolved in 2013 and its churches were divided between the Bergen domprosti and the Fana prosti.
 Also in 2013, the old Ytre Sogn prosti was dissolved.
 The old deanery included Gulen, Solund, Hyllestad, Høyanger, Balestrand, and Vik municipalities.
 The municipalities of Gulen and Solund were transferred to the Nordhordland prosti, which includes the northern municipalities in the old Hordaland county.
-Hyllestad and Høyanger were transferred to Sunnfjord prosti, and Balestrand and Vik were transferred to Indre Sogn prosti and it was renamed Sogn deanery.
+Hyllestad and Høyanger municipalities were transferred to Sunnfjord prosti, and Balestrand and Vik municipalities were merged with the old Indre Sogn prosti and it was renamed Sogn prosti.

 In 2014, the Midhordland prosti was dissolved and its churches were divided between Fana prosti and Hardanger og Voss prosti.
 Also in 2014, the parishes in nearby Osterøy Municipality were transferred from Nordhordland prosti to the Arna og Åsane prosti.
 At that time, its name could have been changed to "Arna, Åsane and Osterøy deanery" but that was considered to be too long a name.
 In 2015, the Norwegian Department of Culture changed the name to Åsane prosti.

 In 2017, the diocese created a new deanery called Bergensdalen prosti to help relieve the work in the large deaneries in the city of Bergen.